 There are a lot of vision disorders that can affect our eyesight and our overall eye health.
-However, very few affect our eyes like the Big Three do.
-Glaucoma, cataracts and macular degeneration are the most popular vision conditions that develop as we age.
+However, very few affect our eyes as the Big Three do.
+Glaucoma, cataracts, and macular degeneration are the most popular vision conditions that develop as we age.

 Unfortunately, the Big Three are extremely prevalent in our society.
 It’s almost a given that when you reach a certain age your eyes will deteriorate and succumb to one or all three of these diseases.

-Let us start off with cataracts.
+Let’s start with cataracts.
 They are the most common vision condition as we age.
-Cataracts affect our central vision when an excess of protein begins to build up on the lens of the eye.
+Cataracts affect our central vision when an excess of protein begins to build upon the lens of the eye.

-The lens then becomes clouded causing blurred vision and halos around light sources.
+The lens then becomes clouded, causing blurred vision and halos around light sources.
 This can severely interfere with daily activities and night driving.
-People lose their independence when the cataracts begin to take their vision away.
+People lose their independence when cataracts begin to take their vision away.

 Luckily, however, there are treatments and means of prevention for this vision condition.